-Dear Mr. Bernhardt:
+Dear Ms. Nicely:

-We have completed a follow-up audit related to the internal control environment of the revenue receipting process utilized by the Planning Department, specifically the revenue collection areas at the Mapping Area Desk and the Intake Desk.
+We have completed a follow-up audit related to the internal control environment of the revenue receipting process utilized by the Nashville Public Library.

-Follow-up audit procedures are significantly less is scope than a performance audit.
+Follow-up audit procedures are significantly less than the scope of a performance audit.
 While some procedures may be similar, performance audits entail an objective and systematic examination of evidence to provide an independent assessment of the performance and management of a program against objective criteria as well as assessments that provide a prospective focus or that synthesize information on best practices or cross-cutting issues.
 Performance audits encompass a wide variety of objectives including objectives related to assessing program effectiveness and results, economy and efficiency, internal control, compliance with legal or other requirements, and objectives related to providing prospective analyses, guidance, or summary information.